Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 20. Take a Break at Ragged Point

 Besides the viewpoints, visitors can take a nature trail and hike down to a black sand beach and waterfall.
 Though only 0.5 miles, this is a steep hike that quickly descends 400 feet.
-It will be a challenge with young children.
+It will be a challenge with littles.

-The true perk of a stop at Ragged Point for families is the range of amenities you’ll find.
+The true perk of a stop at Ragged Point for families driving through Big Sur with kids is the range of amenities you’ll find.
 The resort has a restaurant and Sandwich Stand for quick bites (and milkshakes).
-With both an Espresso Bar and Ice Cream Stand on-site, it’s a perfect stop for parents and kids alike.
+With both an Espresso Bar and Ice Cream Stand on-site, it’s a perfect road trip stop for parents and kids alike.
 There are also picnic tables with a wide lawn for kids to run around.

 Ragged Point is also one of the few places to get gas in the region.
 Make sure to fill up here if you haven’t already, though you’ll already be paying Big Sur rates.